SharePoint/sp-dev-docs/docs/design/authoring-pages.md

 ## Mobile view

 All SharePoint pages are [responsive](grid-and-responsive-design.md) to allow the content of the page to be viewed on mobile devices.
-While designing a web part, it is important to understand how the new SharePoint site pages render across different devices.
+While designing a web part, it's important to understand how the new SharePoint site pages render across different devices.

 ![Mobile view of site](../images/design-authoring-mobile.png)